Jade Empire: Release

 First hinted at in 2002 when BioWare announced a further partnership with Microsoft Game Studios following Knights of the Old Republic, the game was officially announced in September 2003, with further information being revealed at that year's Tokyo Game Show.
 Originally scheduled for release in March 2005, the game was pushed forward to April of that year.
 Along with the standard edition, a limited edition was produced that included an additional male playable character with unique combat abilities, and a special DVD detailing the production of multiple Xbox titles including Jade Empire.
 The limited edition was designed as a gift for those who pre-ordered the game, and was developed in parallel to the standard game.
 By February, the game had entered the final stages of production, with staff focusing on polishing work.
 The game released on April 12, 2005, two days prior to its announced release date.
 The game was later released in Europe on April 22, and in Australia on June 30.
 The limited edition, exclusive to North America and Europe, released alongside the standard edition.
 In Japan, the game was released on June 16 under the title Jade Empire: Hisui no Teikoku.

+The game had a marketing budget of $5 million.

 Jade Empire: Special Edition

 A version for Microsoft Windows personal computers (PC) began development at BioWare due to demand from their strong PC-based community.
 While developing the port, BioWare upgraded hundreds of different textures by hand; additional content including new fighting styles, new enemies, and the seventh character previously available in the Limited Edition of the Xbox version; refined the enemy and followers' artificial intelligence and reworked the controls for a keyboard and mouse.
 While the team had the option of publishing the title through Microsoft Game Studio, Microsoft were focused on developing games for Windows Vista alone, which clashed with BioWare's wishes to make the game available to a wide audience.
 For this reason, the team developed the PC version themselves and sought out a different publisher.

 The PC version was first announced at the 2006 Electronic Entertainment Expo.
-Unlike the Xbox version, the PC version was published by 2K Games.
+Unlike the Xbox version, the PC version was published by 2K.
 The game went gold in February 2007, shortly before its North American release.
 The game released on February 27, 2007 in North America.
 It later released on March 2 in Europe and Australia.
 The downloadable version was released through Steam and BioWare's online store on February 28.
 It later released through GOG.com on June 11, 2013.
 A port of Special Edition for macOS was developed and published by TransGaming on August 18, 2008.
 Later ports for iOS and Android were developed and published by Aspyr respectively on October 6 and November 15, 2016.